Towards Weakly Supervised End-to-end Learning for Long-video Action Recognition: Related Works

 \subsection{Self-paced Learning}

-Self-paced learning (SPL)~\cite{DBLP:conf/nips/KumarPK10} and curriculum learning~\cite{DBLP:conf/icml/BengioLCW09} are pedagogically inspired paradigms that have significantly influenced machine learning, emphasizing progression from simple to complex tasks.
-SPL addresses the challenge of sequencing learning material by classifying data samples into `easy' and `hard' categories, often based on a learner's current performance metrics.
-Curriculum learning similarly suggests a structured approach to presenting training data, starting with less noisy (easy) samples and progressively introducing noisier (hard) data to enhance model generalization.
-Inspired by SPL, subsequent research~\cite{DBLP:conf/nips/JiangMYLSH14, DBLP:conf/aaai/ZhaoMJXXH15, liang2016learning, DBLP:conf/mir/LiangJMH17, DBLP:conf/aaai/ZhangWCZL20} has explored various strategies to quantify the complexity and noise within data.
+Self-paced learning (SPL)~\cite{DBLP:conf/nips/KumarPK10} and curriculum learning~\cite{DBLP:conf/icml/BengioLCW09} emphasize learning from simple to complex tasks.
+They suggest a structured approach to present training data, starting with clean (easy) samples and progressively introducing noisier (hard) data to enhance model generalization.
+Inspired by SPL, subsequent research~\cite{DBLP:conf/nips/JiangMYLSH14, DBLP:conf/mir/LiangJMH17, chen2020self, ma2017self, jiang2018mentornet, DBLP:conf/aaai/ZhangWCZL20} has explored various strategies to quantify the complexity and noise within data.

 This work focuses on weakly supervised end-to-end training on long videos, where the supervision involves noise.
-Inspired by the insight of selecting cleaner supervision in SPL~\cite{DBLP:conf/nips/KumarPK10}, our proposed AdaFocus, integrates an adaptive focus mechanism that selects actions and clips within long videos that are most informative and least contaminated by label noise for model training.
-By leveraging this, AdaFocus effectively mitigates the detrimental effects of noisy data, facilitating a more efficient and accurate end-to-end training framework for real-world long video data.
+Inspired by the insight of selecting cleaner supervision in SPL, our proposed AdaptFocus, integrates an adaptive focus mechanism to select actions and clips within long videos that are least contaminated by label noise for end-to-end training models.